StackStorm/st2docs/docs/source/reference/ha.rst

 based on the completion of ActionExecution.
 The auxiliary purpose is to act as a backup scheduler for actions that may not have been scheduled.

-n st2notifiers can run in active-active requiring connections to RabbitMQ and MongoDB.
+Multiple st2notifiers can run in active-active requiring connections to RabbitMQ and MongoDB.
 For the auxiliary purpose to function in an HA deployment when more than 1 st2notifiers are running either Zookeeper or Redis is required to provide co-ordination much like for policies.
 It is also possible to designate a single st2notifier as provider of auxiliary functions by disabling the scheduler in all but 1 st2notifiers.

 st2garbagecollector
 ^^^^^^^^^^^^^^^^^^^
-Cleans up old executions and other operations data based on setup configurations.
+Optional service that cleans up old executions and other operations data based on setup configurations.
 By default this process does nothing and needs to be setup to perform any work.

 By design it is a singleton process.
 Running multiple in active-active will not yield much benefit and also will not do any harm.
 Ideal configuration is active-passive but |st2| does not itself provide ability to run this in active-passive.